-- You know if you can resist the temptation of sitting on one question if you ’re unable to solve it.
+- You know if you can resist the temptation of sitting on one question if you are unable to solve it.

-- Which section you need to work on and which section you’re most comfortable with.
+- Which section you need to work on and which section you are most comfortable with.

-- Have an idea of sat scores your colleges are looking for
+5. Research and get an idea of SAT scores your colleges are looking for

 However, you don’t really need to limit yourself to this score.
 While it is just fair that you target a certain score that your potential college expects, you should also keep other avenues open and try doing your best.
 Again, it is always good having at least five colleges on your list, that you think will be a good choice for your higher studies.